-All three of the District's wells produce water from a carbonate aquifer that is believed to be hydraulically linked with a regional carbonate system.
+All three of the District's wells produce water from a carbonate aquifer that is hydraulically linked with a regional carbonate system.
 The MX-6 well is an old Air Force well that was obtained by the District and converted to municipal use by constructing a well house and pipeline to convey the water to the distribution system.
 Arrow Canyon Well #1 was drilled in 1991 and has been used since 1994 as the primary water supply source for the system.
 Arrow Canyon Well #2 was drilled in 2004 and will be used to supplement the production of the older well.

 The District has applied for, and received, a variance from the Nevada State Board of Health to supply drinking water with a fluoride concentration of 2.12 ppm (a secondary standard sets the maximum contaminant level for fluoride is 2.0 ppm).
-The water system is presently in compliance with most other state and federal drinking water standards; the exceptions include arsenic and sodium.
-The arsenic concentrations of the District's sources range from 12 to 19 ppb, below the previous drinking water standard of 50 ppb, but above the new standard of 10 ppb.
+The water system is presently in compliance with all other state and federal drinking water standards; the exceptions sodium.
+The arsenic concentrations of the District's sources range from 12 to 19 ppb, water from these sources are treated to 7ppb, below the drinking water standard of 10 ppb.
 There is no standard for sodium but the concentrations in the District's sources are 4 to 5 times higher than the advisory level of 20 ppm.
 Recent water chemistry analyses are provided in Appendix A.